Types of House Survey

 - A full, comprehensive breakdown of the condition of the property

-- A detailed reports at the end with advice and estimates on maintenance and repairs
+- A detailed report at the end with advice and estimates on maintenance and repairs